Supervised PCA: A Multiobjective Approach: Conclusion

 \section{Conclusion}

 We proposed an intuitive, statistically motivated framework for SPCA in various prediction settings.
 The method generalizes PCA, RRR, and other reduced rank prediction problems, and extends to the kernel setting.
-We demonstrated that the proposed approach dominates existing SPCA methods and is competitive with other SDR methods in terms of prediction while outperforming them in variation explained.
-The proposed maximum likelihood nuisance parameter updates alleviate the need to perform CV, often yielding better prediction, though occasionally sacrificing variation explained.
+We demonstrated that the proposed approach dominates existing SPCA methods and is competitive with other SDR methods in terms of prediction while outperforming them in VE.
+The proposed maximum likelihood nuisance parameter updates alleviate the need to perform CV, often yielding better prediction, though occasionally sacrificing VE.

 The statistical formulation of our approach naturally suggests some directions of future work.
 For example, a Bayesian approach with sparsifying priors on $L$ and $\beta$ would be of considerable interest.
 The latent variable interpretation of our method also suggests extensions to standard applications such as missing data and mixture models.